 If you have any specific insurance questions, please ask our service team directly who will be more than happy to help: https://www.worldnomads.com/contactus.aspx (we try to keep our Ask a Nomad service for general travel questions that our travel community can answer.)
-Best wishes Kellie about 6 years ago
+Best wishes Kellie over 6 years ago

 Depends where she'd want to be sent if she had to be repatriated for medial treatment (heaven forbid).
 If she says she's a UK resident she'd be returned to the UK.
-If she wants to be repatriated to Greece, so you can look after her, then she should say she's Greek. about 6 years ago
+If she wants to be repatriated to Greece, so you can look after her, then she should say she's Greek. over 6 years ago